 Our experts rate credit cards based on several factors including card benefits, bonus offers and independent research.
 Credit card issuers do not influence or have a say in our card ratings.
 Read our credit card methodology here.How LendingTree Rates Credit Cards?

-The card also includes an annual dining credit of up to $300 (up to $25 monthly) that covers eligible restaurant purchases, whether you’re dining at home or on the road.
+The card also includes up to $300 in annual dining statement credits (up to $25 per month) that covers eligible restaurant purchases, whether you’re dining at home or on the road.
+Big spenders can earn a Brilliant Earned Choice Award after spending $60,000 each calendar year.

 How LendingTree Rates Credit Cards?